 At Glanua, our people are the core of our business.
 We are committed to being a safe, diverse and inclusive employer.
-We understand that embracing diversity creates an environment where everyone can be authentic and contribute their unique perspectives, leading to greater innovation, collaboration and employee satisfaction.
+We understand that embracing diversity creates an environment where everyone ca be authentic and contribute their unique perspectives, leading to greater innovation, collaboration and employee satisfaction.

-The construction industry continues to be a male majority industry despite the growing percentage of woman entering the sector year on year.
+The construction industry continues to be male dominated despite the growing percentage of woman entering the sector year on year.
 As a result, the graduate pool is not gender balanced.
 Women are also underrepresented in apprenticeships.
 This means that, like most construction companies in Ireland, men hold more senior positions within our organization, influencing our gender pay gap as senior roles pay more than junior or entry positions.
-Addressing our gender pay gap will take time, but we are committed to improving our current situation and increasing gender diversity across all levels of our business.
+Addressing our gender pay gap will take time, but we are steadfast in our commitment to the cause and increasing gender diversity across all levels of our business.